dashingsoft/pyarmor/docs/reference/environments.rst

 Plugin use cases:

-- Copy data files to output path
+- Additional processing in the output path
+- Fix import statement in the obfuscated script for special cases
 - Add comment to :term:`outer key` file
 - Rename binary extension :mod:`pyarmor_runtime` suffix to avoid name confilcts
 - In Darwin use `install_name_tool` to fix :term:`extension module` :mod:`pyarmor_runtime` couldn't be loaded if Python is not installed in the stardard path